atomatiki/.github/profile/README.md

 # atomatiki HQ

-Atomatiki provides smart IT automation solutions backed up by modern tools (both opensource and custom built tools) and software utilizing AI and Machine learning algorithms to optimize performance.
-We love automation since it saves time and avoids repetitive errors.
-We hope our solutions help the world of software become better.

-## Tools we work with.
-  - Ansible
-  - Terraform
+At Atomatiki Technologies, we build, deploy, mantain, configure, secure, scale and troubleshoot cloud native software systems.
+We intergrate all our work with automation mechanisms to improve speed, acuracy and consistance of our systems.
+We work on both opensource and proprietry software.

 ## Technologies we work with.
   - Docker
   - Kubernetes

+## Clouds we work with.
+  - Digital Ocean
+  - AWS
+  - GCP
+  - AZURE

 ## Open sourced projects we use.
   - Traefik proxy server
   - Portainer
   - Watchtower

+### You are welcome to work with us or hire us. !!
 </samp>